 In these two examples Jesus emphasized the intent of the Mosaic Law.
 God did not condemn David and his men for eating bread from the tabernacle when they were hungry, and God commanded the priests to offer sacrifices on the Sabbath day.

-The intent of the Sabbath Day was twofold: first, to honor God by remembering His work in the first creation and second, to give rest to people and to their animals (see Genesis 2:1-3; Exodus 20:9-11; Deuteronomy 5:12-15).
+The intent of the Sabbath Day was threefold: first, to honor God by remembering His work in the first creation; second, to be a sign of the covenant between Israel and Himself; and third, to give rest to people and to their animals (see Genesis 2:1-3; Exodus 20:9-11; 31:16-17; Deuteronomy 5:12-15).
 It was not the intent of the Sabbath law to keep people from eating when they were in the will of God and were hungry.

 The Pharisees failed on two counts.
 They failed to recognize who Jesus was, and they failed to look with lovingkindness on the needs of His disciples.